An A-Z Travel Guide to Rotorua .....

 Gondola and luge rides make for a fun day out at Skyline Rotorua on Mount Ngongotaha, see the combo packages.
 Rotorua residents and frequent visitors can purchase an Annual Gondola Card.
 You can do a wine tasting with a view at Volcanic Hills Tasting Room - five wines for $12.
 We highly recommend a tasting, if you're travelling with children the tasting room is a quiet place to hideout while the kids let loose on the luge.
 (For more about Skyline Rotorua see Adrenalin Action at Skyline Rotorua via thecuriouskiwi/blog).

-Government Gardens are in the central city and are a good spot for a picnic.
+Government Gardens are in the central city and are a good spot for a picnic or a walk, especially when the flowers are blooming.
 The gardens were gifted by Ngati Whakaue in 1880 "for the benefit of the people of the world".
 Ngati Whakaue also presented the red totara carvings (originals in storage) you see at the garden entrance, they were given to commemorate the gift of the land.

 The carvings were created by master carver Tene Waitere in 1907 and represent koromatua (tribal ancestors) that act as kaitiaki (guardians) of the area.
-The Prince's Gate arches (above left) were built in 1901 to represent a crown in honour of the visit by the Duke and Duchess of Cornwall and York (later King George V and Queen Mary).
+The Prince's Gate arches (above left) were built in 1901 to represent a crown, they were built in honour of the visit by the Duke and Duchess of Cornwall and York (later King George V and Queen Mary).
 The arches at the gardens are only part of the original structure which once spanned Fenton and Hinemoa Streets.

 Half price deals on attractions and activities like Rainbow Springs and Rotorua Duck Tours are common on Bookme.
 Also see GrabOne Rotorua - Taupo.